a-b-street/docs/book/src/software/ungap_the_map/tech_details.md

 OpenStreetMap, different travel demand sources, city-specific datasets about parking, and elevation.
 All of the datasets are public.
 This process works for any city with sufficient OpenStreetMap coverage, but it still takes lots of work to improve the imported map.
-Many cities have already been imported; most users will never need to perform this themselves.
+Many cities have already been imported and stored in Amazon S3; most users will never need to perform this process themselves.

 The next layer is a 2D rendering and user interface library, written from scratch on top of OpenGL.
 These libraries have common code for interacting with